AILBC/SimdNet/README.md

 # SimdNet
-# The details will be released in the near future.
+# After the paper is accepted, we will release the code.